Info

 J Darrin Gross

-I'd like to ask you, Christian Gore, what is the BIGGEST RISK?
+I'd like to ask you.
+Dan Lopez, what is the biggest risk?

 J Darrin Gross

-I'd like to ask you, Dan Thompson, what is the BIGGEST RISK?
+I'd like to ask you, Kyle Kuderewski, what is the BIGGEST RISK?

 J Darrin Gross

-I'd like to ask you, Joel Friedland, what is the BIGGEST RISK?
+I'd like to ask you.
+Edie Weintraub, what is the BIGGEST RISK?